Photo by Crissy Jarvis on Unsplash

-Or, possibly more directly such an awakening may need the previous to be viewed as an insufficient mental reaction to the truth of experience itself, that is the truth of all our experience, past, future and present.
+Or, possibly more directly such an awakening may need the previous to be viewed as an insufficient mental action to the truth of experience itself, that is the truth of all our experience, past, future and present.
 In such a view one would have mental truth on the one hand and ‘objective reality’ on the other, however one would be less most likely to puzzle the 2.
 In which case I would not require to fret excessive about ‘objective reality’, however rather may be encouraged on simply mental premises to ‘float upstream’, to act versus my natural impulse.
-Yet for this to work I would need to be so encouraged in each mental minute, undoubtedly in all of those repeating minutes in which suffering and desire occur.
+Yet for this to work I would need to be so encouraged in each mental minute, certainly in all of those repeating minutes in which suffering and desire emerge.

-Objectively considering relates to subjectively appearing.
-Whilst we are asked to accept and welcome the truth that is passing feeling, we need to not hold on to it, or be a ‘haver’ that sticks.
-Indeed, (as the quote from Gandhi claims) possibly you can have whatever if there is no haver, if what has experience is itself empty, which obviously it is, or we are, objectively speaking.
+Objectively considering corresponds to subjectively appearing.
+Whilst we are asked to accept and accept the truth that is passing feeling, we ought to not hold on to it, or be a ‘haver’ that sticks.
+Indeed, (as the quote from Gandhi claims) possibly you can have whatever if there is no haver, if what has experience is itself empty, which naturally it is, or we are, objectively speaking.
 This line of believed returns us to the termination of the self.
 But now possibly it includes an extra mental insight regarding why selfhood needs to be gone beyond.
 Such transcendence is not what natural choice created us for, however we can a minimum of start to see how it remains in our interests, that is the interests of our suffering bodies, to check the claims that the self has on our attention and behaviour.

 #buddhism #emptiness #naturalselection #selfhood #psychology